isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-november.md

 ### <a name="summary"></a>Samenvatting

-Op 1 november 2020 heeft Microsoft nieuwe SKU's geïntroduceerd voor non Microsoft 365 Business Voice non-profitorganisaties.
+Op 1 november 2020 heeft Microsoft nieuwe SKU's geïntroduceerd Microsoft 365 Business Voice non-profitorganisaties.

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep